MangaKaveri/MangaKaveri/README.md

 📚 Love **programming, reading, writing, and public speaking**
 🤝 **Member** at Muskurahat Foundation (NGO)
 🎓 **Internshala Student Partner**
 🏆 Active participant in hackathons & impactful projects
+📫 How to reach me: <a href="mailto:mangakaveri05@gmail.com">mangakaveri05@gmail.com</a>
+😄 Pronouns: She/Her
+🤔 I'm looking for help with open-source contributions

 ---